OHDSI/Andromeda/cran-comments.md

-Andromeda v1.2.0
+Andromeda v1.2.1
 ---

-This is a minor release, with 4 changes (see NEWS.md).
+This is a minor release, with 1 bugfix (see NEWS.md).

 ## Test environments
 * Windows-latest, R-release (Github Actions)